MylesHenehan/applied-statistics/README.md

 ------------------------------------------------------------------------
 ## Use of Generative AI
-OpenAI’s ChatGPT was used to assist with practical aspects of this project, including formatting references in Harvard style, structuring the README, and improving the clarity and academic phrasing of some written explanations.
+OpenAI’s ChatGPT was used to assist with practical aspects of this project, including formatting references in Harvard style, producing an adequate .gitignore, structuring the README, and improving the clarity and academic phrasing of some written explanations.
 All code, statistical analysis, and interpretation of results were produced, verified, and finalised by the author.
 Any AI-generated suggestions were reviewed critically and adapted as necessary.

 ------------------------------------------------------------------------